mythriekkaluri2005/ORM/README.md

 # Ex02 Django ORM Web Application
-## Date:
+## Date: 18-03-24

 ## AIM
-To develop a Django application to store and retrieve data from a Book database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a Railway Database using Object Relational Mapping(ORM).

 ## Entity Relationship Diagram